-4.1 Regression Results
+3.4 Regression Results

-In Table 2 we present the results from the regressions of each country's cycle series to the cycle of G3.
+In Table 2, Panel A, the results from the regressions of each country's cycle series to the cycle of G3 are presented.
 We observe that for all countries all cycles are positively related to that of the G3 and they are statistically significant to probabilities less than 0.01.
-Germany (not surprisingly), Ireland and Luxemburg demonstrate the highest degree of synchronization with $\theta = 1.070$, 0.875 and 0.648 respectively, but the corresponding R2 for the last two are 0.658 and 0.582 respectively.
-The lowest degree of synchronization is found for Austria, Finland and Greece with θ = 0.282, 0.338 and 0.414 respectively.
-The corresponding R2 is high 0.929 and 0.837 for the first two countries but only 0.182 for Greece.
+Germany (not surprisingly), Ireland and Luxemburg demonstrate the highest degree of synchronization with $\beta = 1.070, 0.875$ and 0.648 respectively, and the corresponding R^2 are 0.934, 0.658 and 0.582 respectively.
+The lowest degree of synchronization is found for Austria, Finland and Greece with $\beta = 0.282, 0.338$ and 0.414 respectively.
+The corresponding R^2 are high 0.929 and 0.837 for the first two countries, but only 0.182 for Greece.
 These results are qualitatively consistent with Agresti and Mojon (2003).
-According to the Chow break point test presented in the last three columns of Table 2, we find evidence11 of a break point on the date of the adoption of the euro for the case of Finland, Greece, Ireland, Italy, Luxemburg, Netherlands and Spain.
+According to the Chow break point test presented in Panel B of Table 2, we find evidence10 of a break point on the date of the adoption of the euro for the case of Finland, Greece, Ireland, Italy, Luxemburg, Netherlands and Spain.
 In Table 3, we present the coefficient estimates of the slope dummy from Equation 2.
-As we can see the slope dummy is statistically significant only for the case of Finland and the Netherlands with a positive estimated coefficient implying that only for these two countries synchronization is significantly stronger after the introduction of the common currency.
+The slope dummy is statistically significant only for the case of Finland and the Netherlands with a positive estimated coefficient implying that only for these two countries synchronization is stronger after the introduction of the common currency.